How Many Laser Jammers Do I Need?

-K40 recommends a minimum of two Laser Defusers™, with three or more preferred depending on the size of your vehicle, to combat police laser guns used in North America.
+K40 recommends a minimum of two Laser Defusers™, with three or more preferred depending on your vehicle’s size, to combat police laser guns used in North America.

-The Porsche GT2RS example below shows that with three Laser Defusers™, this driver is protected from a center mass shot from a police laser gun as well as having both headlights covered, so that the vehicle is protected when the officer moves the gun to try secondary targets.
+The Porsche GT2RS example below shows that with three Laser Defusers™, this driver is protected from a center mass shot from a police laser gun.
+Both headlights are covered so that the vehicle is protected when the officer moves the gun to try secondary targets.

 In this example, you see how a larger profile vehicle is a bigger, more reflective target.
 The officer has many options to obtain a speed reading.
 For this reason, MORE Laser Defusers™ are needed for complete protection.

 The GMC Denali Hennessey below shows four Laser Defusers™.
-This driver is protected from a police laser gun on from top to bottom and on both grille sides.
-When the officer moves the radar gun to try secondary targets to obtain the vehicles speed, this GMC Denali Hennessey is protected.
+This driver is protected from a police laser gun from top to bottom and on both grille sides.
+When the officer moves the radar gun to try secondary targets to obtain the vehicle’s speed, this GMC Denali Hennessey is protected.